Hitaku94/lab-react-ironnutrition/README.md

 ### Iteration 6 | Bonus | Group ingredients

-You made an awesome application, but you have found a little problem in the UX.
-For example, if you click twice on "Pizza", it will display 2 lines "_1 Pizza = 400 cal_" instead of 1 line "_2 Pizza = 800 cal_".
-Fix that problem.
+You made an awesome cal_" instead of 1 line "_2 Pizza = 800 cal_".
+Fix that problem.application, but you have found a little problem in the UX.
+For example, if you click twice on "Pizza", it will display 2 lines "_1 Pizza = 400

 ### Iteration 7 | Bonus | Allow the user to remove an ingredient